cockroachdb/docs/start-a-local-cluster.md

 <div class="filter-content current" markdown="1" data-scope="binary">

-Once you've installed CockroachDB, it's simple to start a multi-node cluster locally with each node listening on a different port.
+Once you've [installed the CockroachDB binary](install-cockroachdb.html), it's simple to start a multi-node cluster locally with each node listening on a different port.
 This page shows you how.

 ## Before You Begin